• Home

 Through this extensive experience, I have gained valuable medico-legal expertise in work health and safety.
 My qualifications include: MD (for research in cognitive behavioural therapy), MB BS, FRACGP, Fellowship of the Australian Institute of Company Directors, and Doctor of Laws (LLD, Honoris Causa).

-I wish to acknowledge the regulators and commissions that oversee work health and safety (WHS) in Australia for the rich information on their websites, which has informed the content of the SafeDr website, including:
+I wish to acknowledge Federal and State regulators and commissions that oversee work health and safety (WHS) in Australia for the rich information on their websites, which has informed the content of the SafeDr website, including:

-I wish to acknowledge the regulators and commissions that oversee work health and safety (WHS) in Australia for the rich information on their websites, which has informed the content of the SafeDr website, including:
+I wish to acknowledge Federal and State regulators and commissions that oversee work health and safety (WHS) in Australia for the rich information on their websites, which has informed the content of the SafeDr website, including:

 Safe Work Australia, WorkSafe Victoria (Vic), SafeWork NSW (NSW), WorkSafe Queensland (QLD), WorkSafe WA (WA), SafeWork South Australia (SA), WorkSafe ACT (ACT), WorkSafe Tasmania (Tas), Northern Territory WorkSafe (NT),